Skip to main content

 Rejecting both the reduction of science to superstition and the blind faith that science alone can cure society’s ills, he calls for a deeper understanding of how Islamic values can inform inquiry without compromising its rigor.

 The first comprehensive study of contemporary Islamic science, this groundbreaking work offers critical insight for scholars, scientists, and thinkers concerned with the intersection of knowledge, belief, and modernity.
-Thought-provoking and bold, Explorations in Islamic Science invites readers to reconsider what science means, and whom it serves.
+Thought-provoking and bold, the book invites readers to reconsider what science means, and whom it serves.

-ISBN: 9780720120042
+ISBN 9780720120042

-Dimentions: 13 x 22 cm
+Dimensions 13 x 22 cm

 Leave a Reply